• Skip to main content

 Chapter 33: La Ultima Razon[3]

 Simoun welcomes his support.
 He reveals that he plans to ignite dynamite hidden in a decorative lamp at nine in the evening during Juanito and Paulita’s wedding party, at the venue of which, sacks of gunpowder are hidden.
-Simoun intends to take the city after the explosion with the help of Cabesang Tales and his group of malcontents.
+Simoun intends to take the city after the explosion with the help of Cabesang Tales and his group.
 He instructs Basilio to take charge at the appointed hour of arming anyone willing to fight from the store of rifles in Quiroga’s warehouse, and to put to death those unwilling to join.

 Chapter 34: The Wedding